AugustinLopez/ft_select/test.md

 Expect no bug.

 ## TEST 10-EASY: CIRCULAR ARROW WITH LOT OF ARGS
-Check behavior of arrow keys with a number of arg thatdoes not fit in the window.
+Check behavior of arrow keys with a number of arg that does not fit in the window.

 Test each arrow keys.
 End with Escape.
 - ``` ./ft_select / /* ```